SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 id: operators
 title: Sumo Logic Search Operators
 description: Process data in meaningful ways and provide logic to queries with search operators.
 This page lists the available search operators in Sumo's search query language.
+keywords:
+    - as
+    - accum
+    - bin
+tags: [as,accum,bin]
 ---

 import Tabs from '@theme/Tabs';